theriault/SuperdelegateJS/README.md

 ```javascript
 Superdelegate.register(name, eventMap[, data]);
 ```
 `name` is the unique name of the superdelegate to register (which will be delegated through `data-super` in your HTML). `eventMap` is a map of events where the keys are an event type (`click`, `focusout`, `keydown`, etc.), followed by a dash, followed by a subdelegate name (which will be delegated through `data-sub` in your HTML).
 The values of `eventMap` are the event handlers.
-The first argument passed to each event handler will be an Event object (see below).
-Inside the event handlers, `this` will point to the `data-sub` element. `data` is an optional third argument.
-This value will be exposed to all event handlers through `Event.data`
+The first argument passed to each event handler will be an augmented Event object.
+Inside the event handlers, `this` will point to the `data-sub` element. `data` is an optional third argument - its value will be exposed to all event handlers through `Event.data`

 Example usage:
 ```html